dalexscully/reading-notes/README.md

 Hi my name is **Domaine**!
 I love <sub>Javascript</sub> and <sub>crafts</sub>.

-Growth mindset is able to sustain develop and grow and learn from past mistakes as life goes on.
+Growth mindset is the ability to have a positive outlook towards yourself.
+It's the capacity to approach a situation using your strenghts and a willingness to learn and grow from past mistakes as life goes on.

-3 Remainders to keep myself in the growth mindset:
+3 remainders to keep myself in the growth mindset:

 - Keep going don't give up!
 - Believe in yourself for life is a marathon not a sprint.
-- We all start for level zero and gradually grow.
+- We all start from level zero and gradually grow.

 Link to my github profile: [https://github.com/dalexscully](url)